raksit31667/design_pattern_review/README.md

 Singleton pattern is a creational pattern making sure that only single object gets created.
 If that object has never been created before, then create it.

 ![singleton_uml](http://imgur.com/U9XBNzD.png "Singleton UML")

 ## State

+State pattern is a behavioural pattern providing a state machine which changes the class behaviour based on its state.
 ## Strategy
 ## Template